Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations

-which measure the logarithm of the growth rate of the Hodge norm of cohomology classes under the parallel transport along the geodesic flow. (\cite{Zo94})
+which measure the logarithm of the growth rate of the Hodge norm of cohomology classes under the parallel transport along the geodesic flow, see~\cite{Zo94}.

 It is possible to evaluate Lyapunov exponents approximately through computer simulation of the corresponding dynamical system.
-Such experiments with Rauzy--Veech--Zorich induction (a discrete model of the Teichm\"uller geodesic flow) performed in \cite{Zo96}, indicated a surprising rationality of the sums $\lambda_1+...+\lambda_g$ of Lyapunov exponents of the Hodge bundle with respect to Teichm\"uller geodesic flows on strata of Abelian and quadratic differentials \cite{KZ97}.
-An explanation of this phenomenon was given by Kontsevich in \cite{Ko97} and then developed by Forni \cite{Fo02}: It is essentially the characteristic number of the Hodge bundle.
-Recently Eskin, Kontsevich and Zorich find the connection between the sum of Lyapunov exponents and Siegel--Veech constants by establishing an analytic Riemann-Roch formula \cite{EKZ11}.
+Such experiments with Rauzy--Veech--Zorich induction (a discrete model of the Teichm\"uller geodesic flow) performed in \cite{Zo96}, indicated a surprising rationality of the sums $\lambda_1+...+\lambda_g$ of Lyapunov exponents of the Hodge bundle with respect to the Teichm\"uller geodesic flow on strata of Abelian and quadratic differentials \cite{KZ97}.
+An explanation of this phenomenon was given by Kontsevich in \cite{Ko97} and then developed by Forni \cite{Fo02}: this sum is, essentially, the characteristic number of the determinant of the Hodge bundle.
+Recently Eskin, Kontsevich and Zorich have found the connection between the sum of Lyapunov exponents and Siegel--Veech constants by establishing an analytic Riemann--Roch formula, see~\cite{EKZ11}.

-Zorich conjectures the positivity of $\lambda_g$ and simplicity of the spectrum of Lyapunov exponents for connected components of the strata of Abelian differentials.
-Forni proved the first \cite{Fo02}, Avila and Viana proved the second one in~\cite{AV07}.
+Zorich conjectured strict positivity of $\lambda_g$ and simplicity of the spectrum of Lyapunov exponents for connected components of the strata of Abelian differentials.
+Forni proved the first conjecture in~\cite{Fo02}, Avila and Viana proved the second one in~\cite{AV07}.

 We reproduce in the tables in Appendix the approximate values of all individual Lyapunov exponents for connected components of the strata of small genera using~\cite{KZ97} and~\cite{EKZ11} as a source.
 Though the \textit{sum} of the top $g$ Lyapunov exponents is always rational for the strata, for the Teichm\"uller curves, and, conjecturally, for all $\operatorname{GL}(2,\mathbb R)$-invariant orbifolds, the individual Lyapunov exponents seem to be completely transcendental and there are no tools which would allow to evaluate them explicitly except several very particular cases which we describe below.

 Exact values of individual Lyapunov exponents can be computed rigorously for certain invariant suborbifolds of the strata of Abelian differentials.
 For example, Bainbridge~\cite{Ba07} succeeded to perform such computation for suborbifolds in genus two.
 (Since $\lambda_1$ is identically equal to $1$ for any $\operatorname{GL}(2,\mathbb R)$-invariant orbifold, computation of $\lambda_2$ in genus $2$ is equivalent to the computation of the sum $\lambda_1+\lambda_2$.)